goabout/goabout-eslint-config/README.md

 This package provides GoAbout's base JS .eslintrc as an extensible shared config.
 It uses [AirBnB's config](https://github.com/airbnb/javascript) as a base with a few differences.

+The main differences are

+* semicolons are not necessary;
+* Most errors changed to warnings.
+Because "errors" prevent webpack-compiled code from running and hence provide unnecessary point of distraction while writing the code.
+Warnings are still visible and can be fixed later;

 ## Usage

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint` and `eslint-plugin-import`.